Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 The RFC concept is quite well known by engineers, but it is not precisely defined.
 Everyone understands it in their own way.

-So, first, I will briefly outline my vision, which is based on several postulates:
+So, for beginning, I will briefly outline my vision, which is based on several postulates:

-- Comfort of people is more important than formalities.
+- People's comfort is more important than formalities.
-- Most of developers are not making Google, most of companies are not the size of Google, etc. Most of us are not responsible for the lives and health of people.
+- Most developers do not make Google, most companies are not the size of Google, etc. Most of us are not responsible for people's lives and health.
 - It is more convenient to work in small teams.
 - Therefore, we can work simpler.